 During the following epidemics of the plague in the 1570s and 1630s, various islands, including Poveglia, served as quarantines and dumping grounds for masses of corpses.
 At times, barges were necessary to ship the bodies.
 Anyone stricken with even mild symptoms was quickly stripped away from their families and society and taken to the island.
 Once there, they spent up to forty days in quarantine where they either died or, rarely, recovered.
 Authorities incinerated thousands of bodies on Poveglia Island to prevent further spread of the disease.

 In 1777, the Magistrate of Health took control of the island and turned it into a checkpoint.
 Any boat or ship heading into Venice needed to pass a rigorous inspection as a preventative measure against diseases.
 In the 1790s, two ships failed and officials found cases of plague on board.
 As a result, Poveglia Island became, once again, a quarantine colony for roughly ten years until the early 1800s when the hospital shut down.

-Institution for Mentally Illness
+An Institution for Mental Illness

-In the early 20th century, the government repurposed the island’s buildings as housing for the mentally ill.
+In the early 20th century, the government re-purposed the island’s buildings as housing for the mentally ill.
 As time went on, sinister stories about the treatment of and experimentation on the patients filtered to the outside world.
 Some say the doctor committed suicide as a way to escape accountability for the grisly human experimentation he conducted on the patients.
 Other stories claim that the tormented souls who suffered on the island haunted him and that his only escape was suicide.
 Yet another version says someone or some entity pushed him off the tower.

-The Decrepit Remains
+Decrepit Remains of Poveglia